Gmina Prochowice

 Gmina Prochowice is an urban-rural gmina (administrative district) in Legnica County, Lower Silesian Voivodeship, in south-western Poland.
 Its seat is the town of Prochowice, which lies approximately 16 km north-east of Legnica, and 50 km west of the regional capital Wrocław.

-The gmina covers an area of 102.62 km2, and as of 2019 its total population is 7,450.
+The gmina covers an area of 102.62 km2, and as of 2019 its total population was 7,450.

 Neighbouring gminas

 Gmina Prochowice is bordered by the gminas of Kunice, Lubin, Malczyce, Ruja, Ścinawa and Wołów.

 Villages

 Apart from the town of Prochowice, the gmina contains the villages of Cichobórz, Dąbie, Golanka Dolna, Gromadzyń, Kawice, Kwiatkowice, Lisowice, Mierzowice, Motyczyn, Rogów Legnicki, Szczedrzykowice and Szczedrzykowice-Stacja.